 Excellent, all-around rootstock for apricots, plums, almonds.
 Shallow but vigorous root system tolerates wet soils and is widely adapted; is more deeply rooted than Marianna.
 Resistant to root-knot nematodes and has some resistance to oak-root fungus.
 Unpruned tree height of standard varieties 15-25 ft., but can control size further with summer pruning.
 Winter hardy in Michigan.

 For European and Asian pears.
 Trees dwarfed to 2/3 the size of standard, or about 12-18 ft.; easily kept smaller with summer pruning.
 Productive and precocious.
 Highly resistant to fireblight and pear decline and moderately tolerant of crown gall.
 Well anchored and does not sucker.
 Highly resistant to winter injury; widely adapted.

 Standard rootstock for nectarines, peaches, apricots, plums, prunes, almonds.
-Vigorous, resists root knot nematodes.
+Vigorous, resists root-knot nematode.
 Excellent for well drained soils.
 In heavy or poorly drained soil, plant on mound or hill.
 May not be winter hardy below 5°F. Unpruned tree height of standard varieties 15-25 ft., size can be controlled further with summer pruning.

 Black walnut seedling.
-Vigorous; resistant to verticillium wilt, oak root fungus and root knot nematodes.
+Vigorous; resistant to Verticillium wilt, oak-root fungus and root knot.

 Vigorous hybrid rootstock for walnuts.
 English walnut varieties on Paradox are fast growing and productive at a young age.
-More tolerant of wet soil than Northern California Black, less resistant to oak root fungus.
+More tolerant of wet soil than No. Calif.
+Black, less resistant to oak root fungus.